levanduy99/Java-Coding/README.md

 4. Contains Duplicate

 Given an integer array `nums`, return `true` if any value appears **at least twice** in the array, and return `false` if every element is distinct.

+5. Single Number

+Given a **non-empty** array of integers `nums`, every element appears *twice* except for one.
+Find that single one.

+You must implement a solution with a linear runtime complexity and use only constant extra space.